aswanthnarayan/ProgrammingNotes/NodeJs & Express Js/NodeJs.md

 # MODULES

-A module is a encapsulated and reusable chunk of code that has its own context.
+A module is an encapsulated and reusable chunk of code that has its own context.
-In Node Js each file is treated as a separate modules
+In Node.js each file is treated as a separate module

 * Modules help you avoid naming conflicts by creating a separate scope for your variables and functions.
 * Make your code more modular and maintainable by breaking it down into smaller and simpler units